Chapter 9 : 8- An Unplanned Promotion

 “No harm in trying.
 Well, to us anyway.”
 Ron stated, staring at the Death Eater who was still looking between Harry and the orb that was placed on the table.

 Gawain walked over to the man, his wand drawn and simply said “Drink.”
-The man hesitated for a moment before obeying and opened his mouth for Gawain to tip the clear liquid into.
+The man hesitated for a moment, than obeyed and opened his mouth and Gawain tipped the clear liquid into the man’s mouth.
 After they were sure he had swallowed, Phillipa spoke.

 “What is your name?”
-A few seconds past after she asked her question and the man suddenly looked as though he had a bad headache and he started breathing heavily.
+A few seconds passed after she asked her question and the man suddenly looked as though he had a bad headache and he started breathing heavily.

 “What is the object on the table?”
-Harry asked again and again he looked as though he was fighting something in his head and he started laughing insanely, sweat begining to coat his pale forehead.
+Harry asked again and again the man looked as though he was fighting something in his head and he started laughing insanely.

 “You’re pathetic.”
-He gasped still looking as though he was trying to throw off a migraine.
+He gasped still looking as though he was trying to throw off someone choking him, sweat beginning to trickle down his brow.

 “No use.”
 Harry said.
-“He’s been trained in Occlumency to too high a high level.”
+“He’s been trained in Occlumency to too high a level and he’s too loyal to his lost cause.”

 “Would all four of you please report to the Wizengamot chamber at once.”
-And it vanished on the spot without another word.
+And it vanished on the spot.

 “I wonder...”
 Gawain said as they turned the corner out of the interrogation corridor.